|

 or silently.
 Train your thoughts to be as calm, peaceful, and prayerful as

 possible.
 Avoid all hostility.
-Do not seek revenge
+Do not engage in protest

 injured you and pray the Chaplet of The Divine